 MinuteVan

-For a transportation service within the town of Acton, try MinuteVan: email coordinator@minutevan.net or phone 978-844-6809.
+For a transportation service within the town of Acton, try MinuteVan: email coordinator [at] minutevan.net (coordinator[at]minutevan[dot]net) or phone 978-844-6809.

-The CAT rides right past the museum entrance!
+The CAT rides right past the Museum entrance!
 We are not an official stop on the route, but the drivers will happily stop here if you let them know.
-Learn more at http://www.crossactontransit.com/.
+Learn more at crossactontransit.com.

-Please note that if you do not see a specific holiday listed here, it is because we are open regular hours that day.
-ADVANCE RESERVATIONS ARE REQUIRED TO VISIT.
+Please note that if you do not see a specific holiday listed here, it is because we are open regular hours 9am to 4:30pm that day.
+The Museum is closed on Mondays during the school year, except for school vacation weeks and some holidays.
+Reservations are no longer accepted as of January 6, 2025.

 New Year's Day